quicwg/base-drafts/draft-ietf-quic-transport.md

 : The bytes from the designated stream to be delivered.

-A STREAM frame MUST have either non-zero data length or the FIN bit set.
+A stream frame's payload MUST NOT be empty, unless the FIN bit is set.
 When the FIN flag is sent on an empty STREAM frame, the offset in the STREAM frame MUST be one greater than the last data byte sent on this stream.

 Stream multiplexing is achieved by interleaving STREAM frames from multiple streams into one or more QUIC packets.
 A single QUIC packet can include